LayerNext/docs/docs/10-AI-advanced-features/03-embedding-generation.md

 ## How it Works

 It is clear that image embeddings play a vital role in the computer vision work pipeline.
 So it is crucial to understand how it works properly.
-The embedding generation pipeline in Layernext operates utilizing pre-trained deep learning architectures, which have been developed using specific datasets.
+The embedding generation pipeline in LayerNext operates utilizing pre-trained deep learning architectures, which have been developed using specific datasets.
 For instance, the EfficientNet50 architecture can be trained on the ImageNet dataset until it achieves satisfactory performance.
 Subsequently, the final fully connected layer is removed, and the preceding trained weights and biases are utilized for inference purposes.
 In this context, the layer utilized for inference serves as the embedding layer, which is also referred to as the image embeddings.